30 Minutes (song)

 "30 Minutes" is a song by Russian recording duo t.A.T.u., taken from their debut English language studio album 200 km/h in the Wrong Lane (2002).
 It was released in 2001 in Russian as 30 Minut (Cyrillic: 30 минут, also known as "Полчаса" (Polchasa), meaning half-an-hour) from the album 200 Po Vstrechnoy.
 It was written by Sergio Galoyan, Martin Kierszenbaum, Ivan Shapovalov and Valeriy Polienko, while production was handled by Kierzszenbaum and Robert Orton.
-The song was served as the album's third single off the studio by Interscope Records and Universal Music Russia in June 2003.
+The song was released in Europe as a promotional single from the album in 2003.

 "30 Minutes" received favorable reviews from music critics, where some critics noted that compared to other ballads, they felt it was delicate and mellow.
 It was also noted as a highlight to the studio album.
 The song managed to chart inside the top forty in Romania.
 A music video was taken from the Russian version and edited to fit into the English version, which was then released.

 Background and release

 The song was written by Sergio Galoyan, Martin Kierszenbaum, Ivan Shapovalov and Valeriy Polienko, while production was handled by Kierzszenbaum and Robert Orton.
-The song was served as the album's third single off the studio by Interscope Records and Universal Music Russia in June 2003.

-"30 Minutes" was not originally the choice for the group's third single.
-Interscope Records penned the group's "Show Me Love" as the album's third single, however after short notice, the song was dropped for unknown reasons.
-A music video for "Show Me Love" was released in Poland only, along with a CD single and was sent to radio stations in that country.
-The song was only served as a Promo CD single in Europe, holding three tracks.
+The song was only served as a promo CD single in Europe, holding three tracks.
 These being the album version, a remix and the music video.